nevinmathew/EmployeeManagement/README.md

 ```cmd
 jhipster
 ```
-## Hazelcast
+## MongoDB

 MongoDB is a source-available cross-platform document-oriented database program.
 Classified as a NoSQL database program, MongoDB uses JSON-like documents with optional schemas.
-[Click on this] to install the community version.
+[Click on this] to download and install the community edition.

 ## Elastic Search